OCA/product-attribute/product_attribute_value_menu/readme/USAGE.md

-- Got to: Sales -\> Configuration -\> Product Variant Values to manage extra price lines.
+- Got to: Sales -\> Configuration -\> Attribute Values Extra Prices to manage extra price lines.
 - You can edit *Extra Price* right in the list view.

 To update values through spreadsheet, it is recommended to:
 - export records' external ID and relevant fields necessary to work on the spreadsheet (product template, attribute, attribute value, value price extra).